realkoder/node-fullstack-sem-proj/01._Assignments/00._Mandatories/01.__Mandatory1/docs/homepage/homepage.md

 ## Happy Reading!

-We hope you find Mandatory01 helpful and informative as you explore the world of `Full Stack Node.js` development.
+I hope you find Mandatory01 helpful and informative as you explore the world of `Full Stack Node.js` development.
 Happy reading!

 #### Happy coding!